 This website gives you lots of information about the positive steps you can take to keep yourself and your friends safer on the road.
 A further positive step is writing a pledge of something that you are going to do differently from today.
 Your pledge is personal to you, it can be something you keep to yourself or you can put up on our social media pages or share with your family and friends.
 Research shows that if you actually write a pledge down you are more likely to keep your pledge for longer and the more you share it this likelihood increases further.
-Your pledge can also be stored in your newly downloaded PANIC app which will then remind you of what you said you were going to do.
-The pledge can be as simple as “I will give blood” or more challenging “I will always challenge the driver if they attempt to use their mobile whilst driving.”
+The pledge can be as simple as “I will download the What3Ways app” or more challenging “I will always challenge the driver if they attempt to use their mobile whilst driving.”
 To make a pledge you have to think of how you will achieve it and what barriers there are to stop you from achieving it.
-When you make a pledge you need to think through how you will deal with any barriers and any reaction or comments you get from your friends or family.
-For example “I will give blood”…However, if you are afraid of needles, maybe your pledge will include making sure you always take a friend who knows about your concerns and will support you and make sure you go through with it.
+When you make a pledge you need to think through how you will deal these barriers and any reaction or comments you get from your friends or family.

 Behaviour Change Techniques

 Many of the educational, training and publicity interventions used in road safety employ different types of behaviour change techniques (BCTs).
-Laura Hurst, University of Plymouth, has written a paper on “Defining Behaviour Change Techniques and the Implications for Road Safety Initiatives” (April 2011).
+Laura Hurst, University of Plymouth, has written a paper on “Defining Behaviour Change Techniques and the Implications for Road Safety Initiatives”.
 In this paper she has identified the BCTs that are used in the Learn2Live intervention; these include:

 • Information on the consequences of behaviour in general